 Get current water conditions that are important to you, such as water levels, streamflow, temperatures, and more.

-Real-time, daily, peak-flow, field measurements, and statistics of current and historical data that describe stream levels, streamflow (discharge), reservoir and lake levels, surface water quality, and rainfall in New Jersey.
-Surface water data are collected and stored as either discrete field-water-level measurements or as continuous time-series data from automated recorders.
+Real-time, daily, peak-flow, field measurements, and statistics of current and historical data that describe stream levels, streamflow (discharge), reservoir and lake levels, surface-water quality, and rainfall across the U.S. Surface-water data are collected and stored as either discrete field-water-level measurements or as continuous time-series data from automated recorders.